redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 **Real-time inventory (retail)**

 In real-time inventory retail, the key question is product availability: "What is available where?"
 The challenges with such projects are performance and accuracy.
-RediSearch allows for real-time searching and aggregations over millions of store/SKU combinations.
+Search and Query allows for real-time searching and aggregations over millions of store/SKU combinations.

-You can establish real-time event capture from legacy inventory system to RediSearch and then have several inventory services query RediSearch.
+You can establish real-time event capture from legacy inventory system to Search and Query and then have several inventory services query Search and Query.
 Then, you can use combined queries, for example, item counts, price ranges, categories, and locations.
 Take advantage of geo-distributed search (Active-Active) for your remote store locations.

-Using RediSearch for this type of application provides these benefits:
+Using Search and Query for this type of application provides these benefits:

 - Low-latency queries for downstream consumers like marketing, stores/e-commerce, and fulfillment
 - Immediate and higher consistency between stores and datacenters